analysis-tools-dev/static-analysis/README.md

 - [rustfmt](https://github.com/rust-lang/rustfmt) - A tool for formatting Rust code according to style guidelines.
 - [ShiftLeft Scan](https://slscan.io) - Scan is a free open-source DevSecOps platform for detecting security issues in source code and dependencies.
 It supports a broad range of languages and CI/CD pipelines.
 - [Sonatype](https://www.sonatype.com) :copyright: - Reports known vulnerabilities in common dependencies and recommends updated packages to minimize breaking changes
-- [todocheck](https://github.com/preslavmihaylov/todocheck) - Linter for integrating annotated TODOs with your issue trackers

 <h2 id="sql">SQL</h2>